mozilla-platform-ops/snakepit_puppet/README.md

   - set slurm uid/gids that work in prod
   - configure NFS mount points
   - future: manage users on the hosts
-- bolt
-  - figure out how to apply roles and test (used for initial convergence, and worker post convergence)
-    - won't do interpolated hiera data... why bother then...?
-      - just use puppet provisioner from ronin-puppet.
 - package configuration code
   - Test updating instances... will running the install script just work?
     - i.e. start with 11-4 and upgrade to 11-5